Can counselling help me?

 Where are you based?
 Is it accessible?

-I am based at The Wishing Well, in Bromsgrove town centre.
+My offices are on the second floor of 42B Worcester Road, in Bromsgrove town centre.
 It is a very warm, friendly and safe environment.
-There is a reception area, staffed by a receptionist, a cafe, and space available for you to wait for your session in comfort.
+There is a small waiting area, and toilet facilities available for you to use.

-If you have mobility issues, and would find it difficult to get to The Wishing Well, tonline and telephone counselling sessions are available
+If you have mobility issues, and would find it difficult to get to my office, online and telephone counselling sessions are available

-How do I get to The Wishing Well, and where do I park?
+How do I get to your office, and where do I park?

-If you are coming by car, the postcode is B61 8QY.
-There are plenty of places to park nearby, the nearest being a pay and display car park at Waitrose, just across the road.
+If you are coming by car, the postcode is B61 7AE.
+There are plenty of places to park nearby, the nearest being a pay and display car park at Waitrose, just around the corner.
 Alternatively, there is a further pay and display car park at ASDA, a 5 minute walk away.

 There is free parking available at

 Sanders Park, a 5 minute walk away, although please be aware that this car park closes at dusk.
-There is also often parking available on Kidderminster Road, just around the corner from The Wishing Well.
+There is also often parking available on Kidderminster Road.

 The nearest bus stop is St John Street - Market Hall, serviced by No, 42, 43, 93, 97, 98, 99, 144, 144A, 322.